HartharnSam/SPINS_usp/README.md

 3. Some kind of pre-determined criteria (exceeding a threshold) Perhaps may be a bit hand-wavey (we know that super high KE values are probably bs, low KE is boring).

+## TODO:
+- Fix the scaling for densities to be consistent through all scripts

 ## References
 Penney et al., 2020; Diapycnal mixing of passive tracers by Kelvin-Helmholtz instabilities.
 JFM, [https://doi.org/10.1017/jfm.2020.483](https://doi.org/10.1017/jfm.2020.483)